tony-brewerio/job-test-2-jsf/README.md

 Sample PrimeFaces / MySQL Phone Book
 =========

-Should be running live here, until I shut it down - http://jsf.82.196.1.152.xip.io/
+Should be running live here, until I shut it down - http://jsf.82.196.1.152.xip.io/ It may be somewhat slow, since it runs on cheapest DigitalOcean vps that is low on CPU resources.

 This is a simple PrimeFaces web application I've done for job interview.